pbek/QOwnNotes/webpage/src/hu/scripting/methods-and-objects.md

 Webhálózatok használata
 -----------------------

-You can remote control QOwnNotes by using `WebSocketServer`.
+You can remotely control QOwnNotes by using `WebSocketServer`.

 Please take a look at the example [websocket-server.qml](https://github.com/pbek/QOwnNotes/blob/develop/docs/scripting/examples/websocket-server.qml).
 You can test the socket server by connecting to it on [Websocket test](https://www.websocket.org/echo.html?location=ws://127.0.0.1:35345).